TISUnion/Carpet-TIS-Addition/docs/rules.md

 ## yeetUpdateSuppressionCrash

-Prevent the server from crashing due to stack overflow
+Prevent the server from crashing due to `StackOverflowError`, `OutOfMemoryError` or `ClassCastException`

 Do the same thing as fabric carpet's `updateSuppressionCrashFix` rule, but with more information